Introduction: The Earth Clock

 The Earth Clock is a project I made in order to visualize the face of the earth exposed to the sun in real time!

 Step 1: The Sun

-In the nature the sun-rays are almost parallels because the sun is far away, that is why the Earth is 50% in the light and 50% in the dark.
-The light source is complicated to make, because by using a simple LED (picture-1), light-rays won't be parallels and the globe won't well be lit, however if we use a light with the same diameter than the globe, the planet will be well lit (picture-2), I chose to make an LED ring with a diameter of 100mm (as my globe).
+In the nature, the sun-rays are almost parallels because the sun is far away, that is why the Earth is 50% in the light and 50% in the dark.
+The light source was tricky to make, because by using a simple LED (picture-1), light-rays won't be parallels and the globe won't well be lit, however if we use a light with the same diameter as the globe, the planet will be well lit (picture-2), I chosed to make an LED ring with a diameter of 100mm (same as my globe).